 The Comptroller of Public Accounts launched the Texas Comptroller Leadership Circle program in 2009 to encourage local governments to meet high standards for online financial transparency.
-The Port of Houston Authority applied for and received Gold level awards in 2012 and 2013, and Platinum level awards in 2014 and 2015.
+Port Houston applied for and received Gold level awards in 2012 and 2013, and Platinum level awards in 2014 and 2015.

-As a navigation district under the Texas Constitution, the Port Authority is committed to transparency and accountability.
-It plays a vital role in facilitating navigation and commerce as the local sponsor of the Houston Ship Channel, a federal waterway, and as owner and operator of the public terminals at the greater Port of Houston.
-The Port Authority strives to assure that all funds generated from its operations and public support are used wisely for the best return on investment, and in support of its legislative mandate to create jobs and economic opportunity for the region, the State of Texas and the nation.
+As a navigation district under the Texas Constitution, Port Houston is committed to transparency and accountability.
+It plays a vital role in facilitating navigation and commerce as the local sponsor of the Houston Ship Channel, a federal waterway, and as owner and operator of the eight public terminals.
+Port Houston strives to assure that all funds generated from its operations and public support are used wisely for the best return on investment, and in support of its legislative mandate to create jobs and economic opportunity for the region, the State of Texas and the nation.

 Port Houston was recognized as the top ranked special district in terms of online financial transparency in a report issued by the Texas Public Interest Research Group (TexPIRG) in April 2017.
 The report analyzed 79 special districts across the country, and noted that three of the top seven districts were from the Lone Star State.
 The report is available for download from the TexPIRG website.